 - Color Me Black: On one occasion Spawn used his power to turn a Klan leader black, leaving him to be lynched by his own men.

-- Contract on the Hitman: Rebelling against Hell will have this effect.
+- Contract on the Hitman: How Al ended up in Hell to begin with - and he soon finds that rebelling against Hell will have this effect.

 - Cosmic Chess Game: Lampshaded word for word in the story by various characters like Cogliostro and Mammon.
 Much of the story of the series is based on a cosmic Cold War between God with the forces of Heaven and Satan with the forces of Hell to obtain ownership over human souls to serve in the eventual full scale war of Armageddon between Heaven and Hell that will destroy the world.
 Good or bad deeds have no weight when it comes to choosing which souls fight for Heaven or Hell since each side alternative picks a soul in a 50-50 split (first heaven, then hell) so neither sides gets an advantage.
 Quality of the souls in terms of who is better at war and can fight with more savagery is the deciding factor of victory that tips the scales which is why the souls of individuals such as Genghis Khan, Atilla the Hun, and Jack the Ripper were heavily fought over.
 Spawn himself was seen as the greatest of such souls due to his love of killing and vicious combat skills, which is why Hell made him a Hellspawn in an attempt to gain ownership over him.